glotzerlab/signac/doc/tutorial.rst

 .. note::

     In some cases the installation routine fails to place the ``signac`` executable on the correct path.
-    In this case you may need to adjust your ``PATH`` configuration manually.
+    In this case you may need to adjust your ``$PATH`` configuration manually.
-    Howver, this is not required to complete this tutorial.
+    However, this is not required to complete this tutorial.

 Project Setup
 -------------